ScottZg/itools/README.md

 For more information, see：[https://www.cnblogs.com/zhanggui/p/9991455.html](https://www.cnblogs.com/zhanggui/p/9991455.html)
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/itools.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Itools project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/itools/blob/master/CODE_OF_CONDUCT.md).